 - Survivor Benefits.
 If you are the dependent of someone who was killed on the job, you could be awarded survivor benefits ranging from $542.50 to $1,085 per week, depending on the workers’ wages at the time of the fatal accident.

 - Scheduled Loss (SL).
 Part B of the BWC’s Compensation Rate chart lists the number of weeks you can collect benefits and the maximum lifetime benefits for loss of, or loss of use of, a body part or hearing loss.
 The maximum weekly rate of SL payments is also $1,085 in 2022.

 Because these weekly benefits are based on your average weekly wage at the time of your workplace accident or occupational illness, it’s important that amount be accurately determined to include all sources of income and exclude all periods of unemployment beyond your control.
 Also, special consideration may be made for those entering the workforce and other reasons.
 Also note that these amounts are weekly rates but that your workers’ comp check or direct deposit will arrive every two weeks.

-Contact Monast Law Office With Your Questions
+Contact Monast Law Office in Ohio With Your Questions